 Gary serves as chair of the Department of English and Theatre and teaches British literature survey, Shakespeare, Technical Writing, Studies in Writing, and Advanced Studies in British Literature.
 Gary also serves as faculty advisor for the George Fox chapter of the English honors society, Sigma Tau Delta.

-Before coming to George Fox, Gary taught at Abilene Christian University and Cascade College (the Portland, Ore., campus of Oklahoma Christian University), where he was named Faculty Member of the Year and where he served as Academic Dean from 1997-2001.
+Before coming to George Fox, Gary taught at Abilene Christian University and Cascade College (the Portland, Ore., campus of Oklahoma Christian University), where he was named Faculty Member of the Year and where he served as academic dean from 1997 to 2001.
 In his 20-year career in Christian higher education, he has taught a wide array of writing and literature courses.
-Gary also has fifteen years’ experience as a full-time and contract technical writer for business and educational organizations.
+Gary also has 15 years’ experience as a full-time and contract technical writer for business and educational organizations.

 Gary has written and presented extensively on the works of C.S.
 Lewis.
 His book The Rhetoric of Certitude: C.S.
 Lewis’s Non-Fiction Prose (The Kent State University Press, 2009) examines Lewis's argumentative style in both his religious and critical writings, shedding light on his unique rhetorical approach and ongoing popularity.
 Gary has also published a number of essays and reviews on Lewis' work and Christian spirituality in The Bulletin of the New York C. S. Lewis Society, The Christian Chronicle, and Christianity and Literature.
 His article, “The Stylistic Achievement of Mere Christianity,” appeared in the Fall 2011 issue of Sehnsucht: The C. S. Lewis Journal.